Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 GAAP net income rose 78% to 43.1 billion CNY (6.01 billion USD), largely due to one-off gains from the sale of the Trendyol stake and investment revaluations.
 Adjusted profit, however, fell 18% to 4.91 billion USD, and EBITDA declined 14%, reflecting a more accurate picture of the company’s underlying operational performance.

-Consumption and AI + Cloud.
+No forecasts were provided for revenue, margins, or investment expenditures.
+However, in the commentary accompanying the report, management emphasised that it continues to actively invest in two strategic focus areas: Consumption and AI + Cloud.
 CapEx and cash outflows were expected to remain above normal levels over the coming quarters due to investment in cloud and AI infrastructure, after which the effect was projected to normalise as monetisation – primarily in cloud – progresses.
 Management anticipated further accelerated growth in the cloud business driven by GenAI workloads.
 In e‑commerce, the focus remained on expanding the user base and order volumes, followed by monetisation.
 In the international segment, emphasis was placed on strengthening positions in key regions (Europe, the Middle East, and Korea), enhancing efficiency (AliExpress, Trendyol), and further integrating logistics (Cainiao).

 • Revenue: 34.81 billion USD (+5%)